Ferruccio Bortoluzzi

 Ferruccio Bortoluzzi (December 6, 1920 – May 25, 2007) was an Italian modern painter, he was one of the founders of the Centro di Unità della Cultura L'Arco together with venetian artists and writers.

 Biography

 Born in Venice in 1920, Ferruccio Bortoluzzi received his diploma from the Art Institute there in 1947.
-He has taught for the same Institute, the Artistic High School as well as for the Senior Course of Industrial Design.
+He taught at the same Institute, the Artistic High School as well as at the Senior Course of Industrial Design.
 Immediately following the war, he was one of the founders of "L'Arco" Cultural Center in Venice.
 From 1943-2003 he had several one-man shows both in Italy and abroad, for example the Museum of Modern Art of Cà Pesaro (1982 and 2003) and Fondazione Querini Stampalia (2001).
 Bortoluzzi's works can be seen in public and private collections in Italy and abroad.
 A contemporary documentation of his artistic activities can be found at the Historical Archive of Contemporary Art in Venice.
 The artist died in Venice in 2007.